itisusama-writer/writing-research/research_material/scenes-sequence.md

 - Saim corrects her: He calls it "tea with a side of obedience."
 - Mahrosh reluctantly agrees: She rolls her eyes but heads to the kitchen, still half-smiling.
 - Mahrosh mutters under her breath: She jokes that Saim is even more cursed now.
-- Laughter fills the room: The atmosphere lightens as Mahrosh prepares the tea, softening the tension of their situation.
+- Laughter fills the room: The atmosphere lightens as Mahrosh prepares the tea, softening the tension of their situation.[169]